-The most important thing you can do to protect your server against data loss is to take regular backups.
-Properly configured backups are a critical aspect to the maintenance of any website, and can mean the difference between a quick recovery and rebuilding a site from scratch.
+One of the most important things you can do to protect your server against data loss is regular backups.
+Properly configured backups are a critical aspect of the maintenance of any website and can mean the difference between a quick recovery and rebuilding a site from scratch.

-- This article covers backup configuration in WebHost Manager using cPanel’s “new” backup system.
-Legacy backups still are supported in cPanel for backward compatibility, but the current system is preferred as it is designed to be more efficient and reliable.
+This article covers backup configuration in WebHost Manager (WHM) using cPanel’s backup system.
+Legacy backups still are supported in cPanel for backward compatibility, but WHM is the preferred system for efficiency and reliability.

 Step #1: Configure Global Settings

-Log in to WHM using your server’s root credentials, and select Backup Configuration under the Backup section in WHM’s main menu.
-You can begin typing “backup” into the search menu to narrow the list of menu options.
+Log in to WHM using your server’s root credentials, and select Backup Configuration under the Backup section of WHM’s main menu.

-In the Global Settings section. select the radio button next to Enable to turn on the backup system.
+Under Backup Status, select the checkbox next to Enable Backups to turn on the backup system.

-- Uncompressed backups can be completed faster, and the process of restoring individual files is quicker because they don’t first need to be extracted from the archive.
-However, they take up the same amount of space as the account itself and, as such, allow for fewer restore points.
-If you choose to use uncompressed backups, you must ensure that your retention policy does not allow you to run out of disk space.
+Uncompressed backups complete faster, and the restore process is quicker because these backups do not need extraction from the archive.
+However, they take up the same amount of space as the account itself and allow for fewer restore points.
+Therefore, if you choose to use uncompressed backups, ensure that this retention policy does not cause you to run out of disk space.